PLUG-IN PR

 High-Stakes Events

-High-stakes events compress months of planning into a narrow, highly public window.
-Once it opens, there is no opportunity to clarify, recalibrate, or recover.
-What works, works.
-What doesn’t, shows up immediately and publicly.
+High-stakes events compress months of decision-making, alignment, and execution into a narrow and highly public window.
+Once it opens, there is little room to recalibrate.
+What works holds.
+What doesn’t becomes visible immediately.

 Operating Compatibility & Execution: Both Are Key